 Traffic signals that are spaced too closely on a corridor can result in poor operating conditions and safety issues due to the lack of adequate storage for vehicle queuing.
 West Linn is nearly built-out, and there will not likely be many new roads constructed within the City.
 Currently a majority of the signalized intersections within the city are either along Highway 43 or are located at or near the two I-205 interchanges.
 However, as traffic volumes increase as a result of potential in-fill and regional growth, the need for new signals along the existing street system may be necessary to manage traffic flow.
 When this is the case, the City should evaluate traffic signal warrants to determine if a traffic signal is an appropriate solution.
 Traffic signals should only be implemented when deemed necessary by the city engineer to enhance safety and promote mobility.
 ODOT identifies 1⁄2 mile as the desirable spacing of signalized intersections on regional and statewide highways but recognizes that shorter signal spacing may be appropriate due to a number of factors including existing road layout and land use patterns2.
-Signal spacing below these standards should be studied in detail to consider traffic signal coordination and the impacts of vehicle flow and queuing within the area.
-At that time adjacent signals and the spacing between them can be evaluated.
+Signal spacing below these standards should be studied in detail to consider traffic signal and the spacing between them can be evaluated.